 3. Use a survey tool to track patient satisfactionGive patients a voice by implementing a survey tool to track patient feedback about their healthcare experience.
 Surveys are incredibly useful for care teams to understand and monitor progress, identify areas of improvement, and track data over time.

-Patient satisfaction surveys are also becoming increasingly important in the healthcare industry’s transition to value-based care, as quality outcomes start to impact reimbursement and the bottom line (6).
+Patient satisfaction surveys are also becoming increasingly important in the healthcare industry’s transition to value-based care, as quality outcomes start to impact reimbursement and the bottom line.

-4. Implement a software solution for incident and event reporting and tracking patient complaints/compliments
+4. Implement a software solution for incident reporting and tracking patient complaints/compliments

-Implementing a software solution for incident and event reporting and tracking patient feedback ensures prompt notification of patient safety events and allows healthcare teams to quickly respond to patient concerns.
-It also allows organizations to track trends over time across departments, as well as identify areas of future improvement.
+Implementing incident reporting software and tracking patient feedback ensures prompt notification of patient safety events and allows healthcare teams to quickly respond to patient concerns.
+It also allows organizations to track incident reporting trends over time across departments, as well as identify areas of future improvement.